econ122-f23/TeamProject1/readme.md

 - style and readability: is the code readable and appropriately commented
   - 2 = readable and sufficient comments
-  - 1 = mostly reable but contains one or more portions that could be written in a more clear manner
+  - 1 = mostly readable but contains one or more portions that could be written in a more clear manner
   - 0 = most code could be written in a more readable manner